| Value | Eligibility | Open date | Close date |

 1. Background

 a.
-This Scholarship has been established to assist students achieve practical experience and contribute towards the goals of Sydney Nano through its outreach programs, giving visibility to the study of nanoscience in innovative and creative ways.
-The successful recipient will produce artifacts/resources, actively contribute to outreach activities, participate in team meetings, play a role in team activities and support the objectives of Sydney Nano.
+The University of Sydney Nano Institute Student Ambassador Scholarship has been established to assist postgraduate students achieve practical experience, develop skills and contribute towards the goals of Sydney Nano through its researcher development programs, giving visibility to the study of nanoscience in innovative and creative ways.

-b.
+e.
 This Scholarship is funded by The University of Sydney Nano Institute (Sydney Nano).

 2. Eligibility

 a.
-The Scholarship is offered subject to the Applicant having an unconditional offer of admission or being currently enrolled to study full-time in a PhD at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled to study full-time in a PhD at the University of Sydney.

 d.
-Applicant must be located in Sydney.
+Applicants must be located in Sydney.

 3. Selection Criteria